oliviascarfone/Cat-Lawn-App/README.md

 - For this requirement I created a Hashmap within the GameCats class.
 It is used in the Gallery Tab of the Gui and uses the cat names as keys and the path way to their pictures as the values.
-It is called by the getCatPic method and is created in the GameCats constructor
+It is called by the catPicture method in Gui, which will call the getCatPic method in Yard.
+The Hashmap is created in the GameCats constructor.
+-Hashmap is used in the Gui via the Gallery tab, where you can check out all of the cats in the game

 ##Task 3
 -First major issue was that the Gui class had too much functionality.
 It was doing both the construction of